jackworthen/file-splitter/README.md

 - ✅ Choose where the split files will go.
 - ✅ If left blank, we create a happy little folder named `split_files` next to your original file.
+- ✅ Use the Open output directory checkbox to display the split files once the process is complete.

 ---